San Diego Nathan Shock Center

 Please read our FAQ page which includes common questions about the program, and troubleshooting when creating your user account or submitting your application.

-If you have further questions in regards to the program or how to submit your proposal, please email sdnsc_rdcore@salk.edu, or join us on June 6 or 13 at 10am PT for a consultation session with Dr. Alessandra Sacco, head of the SD-NSC Research Development Core (zoom links to join below),
+If you have further questions in regards to the program or how to submit your proposal, please email sdnsc_rdcore@salk.edu, or join us on July 1 at 11:00am PT or July 11 at 1:30pm PT for a consultation session with Dr. Alessandra Sacco, head of the SD-NSC Research Development Core (zoom links to join below),

 Consultation sessions